NASCAR Craftsman Truck Series at Martinsville Speedway: History

 Joe Ruttman won the inaugural Truck Series spring race, at Martinsville in 1999.

-In the 2004 race, Brad Keselowski made his NASCAR national series debut.

 Dennis Setzer's win in the 2008 race was the last Truck Series win for Dodge before they rebranded their Truck Series vehicles to Ram Trucks starting in 2009.
 It was also the last win for his team, Bobby Hamilton Racing, which closed down at the end of the season.

-In the 2013 race, Chase Elliott made his NASCAR national series debut.